menu

 Demographics

-The citizens of Sears are slightly less educated than the national average of 21.84% for the average city or town: 15.06% of adults in Sears have a bachelor's degree or advanced degree
+The percentage of adults in Sears with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.06% of adults in Sears have a bachelor's degree or advanced degree.

 The per capita income in Sears in 2022 was $28,995, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,980 for a family of four.
 However, Sears contains both very wealthy and poor people as well.